PADL/libbrowserid/gss-browserid.md

 * The RP verifies this using user's and IdP's public keys (and those of any intermediate certifying parties).

-Essentially the GSS mechanism described here bridges these two worlds.
+Essentially the GSS mechanism described here bridges these two worlds, whilst also providing for key confirmation and, optionally, mutual authentication of the acceptor and a ticket-based re-authentication scheme.

 ### Initiator to acceptor